SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-31-how-is-knowledge-work-different.md

 | retrospectives affect teams only |[retrospectives cause improvements to company policies and structure](https://less.works/less/framework/overall-retrospective.html) |
 | managers coordinate, reallocate, motivate, and mediate | [managers are capability builders](https://less.works/less/management/role-of-manager.html) |

-This isn't something that gets solved once, by a training program, a reorg, or a one shot "Agile transformation."
+Becoming a *learning organization* isn't something that gets solved once, by a training program, a reorg, or a one shot "Agile transformation."
 It doesn't happen just by talking about organizational culture.
 It is a deep change that cannot ignore the policies and structure of the organization.